 The Canadian Environment in Political Context, Second Edition

 The Canadian Environment in Political Context uses a non-technical approach to introduce environmental politics to undergraduate readers.
-First published in 2015, this revised edition features expanded chapters on wildlife, water, pollution, land, and energy.
+The second edition features expanded chapters on wildlife, water, pollution, land, and energy.

-Beginning with a brief synopsis of environmental quality across Canada, this text moves on to examine political institutions and policymaking, the history of environmentalism in Canada, and other crucial issues including Indigenous peoples and the environment, as well as Canada’s North.
-Enhanced with case studies at the end of each chapter, key words, and a comprehensive glossary, this text addresses the major environmental concerns and challenges that Canada faces in the twenty-first century.
+Beginning with a brief synopsis of environmental quality across Canada, the text moves on to examine political institutions and policymaking, the history of environmentalism in Canada, and other crucial issues including Indigenous peoples and the environment, as well as Canada’s North.
+Enhanced with case studies, key words, and a comprehensive glossary, Olive's book addresses the major environmental concerns and challenges that Canada faces in the twenty-first century.

 - World Rights

 - Page Count: 416 pages

 "Andrea Olive’s The Canadian Environment in Political Context is the ‘go-to’ book for any courses dealing with environmental politics in Canada.
 Olive provides the necessary ecological, historical, and structural policy context in the opening chapters required for a more comprehensive understanding of contemporary political developments (which are covered expansively in the latter part of the book).
 The second edition includes the latest developments in the field, including clear coverage of the political minefield of carbon pricing in the Canadian federation.
 If there is a book to use in a class covering Canadian environmental politics, this is it."

 Ryan Katz-Rosene, President, Environmental Studies Association of Canada